 Best GBA Emulator iPhone & iOS – RetroArch / mGBA Core

-Since iOS is typically more difficult to install emulators too and usually require some kind of workaround, I would recommend using RetroArch for your GBA emulation on iPhone & iOS.
+Since iOS is typically more difficult to install emulators too and usually requires some kind of workaround, I would recommend using RetroArch for your GBA emulation on iPhone & iOS.

 The mGBA core is available to iOS users via RetroArch, so once again, I make this the recommended core for Game Boy Advance emulation.

-There are comprehensive tutorials available online to assist with the installation, so installing emulators on to your iphone / iOS device need not be a painful experience any longer.
+There are comprehensive tutorials available online to assist with the installation, so installing emulators on your iPhone / iOS device need not be a painful experience any longer.

 Best RetroArch GBA Core – RetroArch / mGBA Core

-As for the best all round GBA emulation solution, RetroArch once again saves the day!
+As for the best universal GBA emulation solution, RetroArch once again saves the day!

 The mGBA core also allows you to play Game Boy, Game Boy Color and Game Boy Advance games.

-Another popular request for GBA emulators is the options to speed up emulation, in particular with Pokemon players where there are a lot of sections of the game players want to speed up to skip past – RetroArch has you covered here with it’s fast forward mode!
+Another popular request for GBA emulators is the option to speed up emulation, in particular with Pokemon players where there are a lot of sections of the game players who want to speed up to skip past – RetroArch has you covered here with its fast forward mode!

 The mGBA core also once again is my go-to core in RetroArch for Game Boy Advance emulation.